Quick rules

 vercel-ai-gateway - Auth:

-AI_GATEWAY_API_KEY - Example model:
+AI_GATEWAY_API_KEY - Example models:

-vercel-ai-gateway/anthropic/claude-opus-4.6 - CLI:
+vercel-ai-gateway/anthropic/claude-opus-4.6,vercel-ai-gateway/moonshotai/kimi-k2.6 - CLI:

 openclaw onboard --auth-choice ai-gateway-api-key